Refugee Week Activities were a plenty this year with the MRC both organising and attending 4 seperate events

 Wednesday 21st June 2017, 11.30 – 2.00pm

 In recognition of Refugee Week and United Nations International Yoga Day, our staff and clients joined YogaHive in a lunchtime yoga practice, held at KGV Recreation Centre.
 Along with presentations and there was delicious Addison Road Street Food Markets, with refugee and asylum seeker market holders showcasing food from their part of the world.
 We accompanied 24 Syrian and Iraqi refugees to the YogaHive ‘Belong’ event.
 Everyone participated in an aboriginal smoking ceremony, yoga class and delicious lunch.
-The yoga was thoroughly enjoyed and the participants have asked for more classes to help them relax and feel health. #liverpoolmrc #refugeeweek2017#yoga #getinvolved
+The yoga was thoroughly enjoyed and the participants have asked for more classes to help them relax and feel healthy. #liverpoolmrc #refugeeweek2017#yoga #getinvolved

 Community HeART and PCYC Liverpool Celebrations